General-Purpose Models for the Chemical Sciences: LLMs and Beyond: The Shape and Structure of Chemical Data

-\paragraph{Emergent complexity} In contrast to irreducible complexity, there is a subset of chemical problems for which all relevant parameters can explicitly be listed, but the complexity emerges from the intricate, potentially chaotic, interactions among them.
+\paragraph{Emergent Complexity} In contrast to irreducible complexity, there is a subset of chemical problems for which all relevant parameters can explicitly be listed, but the complexity emerges from the potentially chaotic interactions among them.
 A well-known example is the Belousov-Zhabotinsky reaction, \autocite{Cassani2021BZ} which exhibits oscillations and pattern formation as a result of a complex chemical reaction network.
 Individual chemical reactions within the network are simple, but their interactions create a dynamic, self-organizing system with properties not seen in the individual components.
-An example of how fast the parameter space can grow was provided by \textcite{NEURIPS2024_53704142}, who show that a single reaction type and a few hundred molecular building blocks can create tens of thousands of possible solutions.
+An example of how fast such a parameter space can grow was provided by \textcite{NEURIPS2024_53704142}, who show that a single reaction type and a few hundred molecular building blocks can create tens of thousands of possible solutions.
 When scaling up to only five reaction types, the exploration of the entire space can become intractable, estimated at approximately $10^{22}$ solutions.
-When optimization objectives are involved---finding the shortest synthesis pathway or maximizing the yield---such problems are often NP-hard, meaning that no known polynomial-time algorithms can guarantee optimal solutions, though various heuristic and approximation methods can provide good solutions.

 Knowing the ratio between explicit and implicit parameters helps in selecting the appropriate model architecture.
 If most of the variance is caused by explicit factors, these can be incorporated as priors or constraints in the model, thereby increasing data efficiency.
 This strategy can, for instance, be applied in the development of force fields where we know the governing equations and their symmetries, and can use them to enforce such symmetries in the model architecture (as hard restrictions to a family of solutions). \autocite{unke2021machine,Musil_2021} However, when the variance is dominated by implicit factors, such constraints can no longer be formulated, as the governing relationships are not known.
-In those cases, flexible \glspl{gpm} with soft inductive biases---which guide the model toward preferred solutions without enforcing strict constraints on the solution space\autocite{wilson2025deep}---are more suitable. \glspl{llm} fall into this category.
+In those cases, flexible \glspl{gpm} with soft inductive biases---which guide the model toward preferred solutions without enforcing strict constraints on the solution space\autocite{wilson2025deep}---are more suitable. \glspl{gpm} such as \glspl{llm} fall into this category.